boussadjra/vuetalize/README.md

-# vuetify-3-template
+# Vuetalize

-This template should help get you started developing with Vuetify 3 in Vite using Typescript.
+This template aims to assist you in initiating your Vuetify 3 development journey within Vite, leveraging the power of Typescript.

 ## Features